 Who Am I by Casting Crowns

 “I am a flower quickly fading, here today and gone tomorrow“.
 This song reminds us of our own mortality.
 Let us be reminded that death comes quickly undetected on anyone without notice.
-Whether young or old, poor or rich, noone can escape death when it comes.
-Let us then live life to the fullest.
+Whether young or old, poor or rich, no one can escape death when it comes knocking on your door.

 Remember Me by Mark Schultz